petermsouzajr/qa-shadow-report/README.md

      This will install the `cy-shadow-report` package from npm along with any other required dependencies.

    - **For Advanced Users (Local Development):**
      If you are contributing to the `cy-shadow-report` code and need to test your changes within `cypress-example`, you can use a locally linked version of the package.
-Run this command at the root of the project: `npm link && cd cypress-example && npm link cy-shadow-report && npm install`
+Run this command at the root of the project: `npm link && cd cypress-example && npm install && npm link cy-shadow-report`

      This sequence of commands first creates a local link to your development version of `cy-shadow-report`, then sets up `cypress-example` to use this local version, and finally installs any other dependencies.